Ensono/stacks-webapp-template/packages/template-cli/templates/docs/deployment.md

 ### Kustomize and Kubectl
 K8s cluster is updated with Kustomize and does deploy time replacements of various components such as: host_urls, environment variables, etc...

-To gain a more in-depth understading please review the
+To gain a more in-depth understading please review the build folder layout.

+### Variable declaration and extending

+TFS ONLY:
+  - All variables should be declared at the global scope
+    - all steps and jobs should be passed as parameters
+  - you can assign groups at a stage or job level